rpavlik/PrettyRegistryXml/docs/PrettyRegistryXml.Core/XmlRoundtripper/ParseAndLoad.md

 # XmlRoundtripper.ParseAndLoad method (1 of 2)

 Parse an XML file, and also load it into an XmlRoundtripper.
-This overload assumes UTF-8.
+This overload assumes UTF-8 with no BOM.

 ```csharp
 public static XmlRoundtripper ParseAndLoad(string filename, out XDocument document)